 Communities are ready too – and waiting for a solution to enable their children to play safely today and live life to the full tomorrow.
 The solutions exist and they are within reach.
 Just say the word.

-Schistosomiasis is a vector-borne tropical disease, spread by contact with water that contains parasitic worms.
-Infection is acquired when people come into contact with fresh water infested with the larval forms of parasitic blood flukes, known as schistosomes.
+Schistosomiasis is a water and vector-borne tropical disease.
+The parasitic blood flukes, known as schistosomes, multiply in freshwater snails and spread through the water.
+Infection is acquired when people come into contact with fresh water infested with the larval forms of the schistosomes.
 A lack of awareness and understanding of the neglected tropical disease is massively undermining efforts to control, and ultimately eliminate the disease.

-An estimated 90% of the estimated schistosomiasis cases are found in sub-Saharan Africa.
+An estimated 90% of schistosomiasis cases are found in sub-Saharan Africa.
 It is the biggest cause of parasite morbidity and mortality in Africa after malaria.

-Schistosomiasis can be successfully treated with just one dose of the drug Praziquantel, once a year.
-When combined with proper sanitation and clean water, to stop re-infection, Schistosomiasis could be eliminated entirely.
+Schistosomiasis can be successfully treated with a drug called Praziquantel that can be used effectively to treat school-aged children and communities.
+When combined with proper sanitation and clean water, to stop re-infection, schistosomiasis could be eliminated entirely.

 Schistosomiasis is one of the most cost effective diseases to treat: Praziquantel costs just 75 cents per person, per year.